Here are some handy advice, useful suggestions, and practical pointers.

 Smoking Safety and Awareness

-If you’ve ever walked into a living room or master bedroom outfitted with a sleek gas fireplace, you know how much it can enhance the look of a room.
+- If you’ve ever walked into a living room or master bedroom outfitted with a sleek gas fireplace, you know how much it can enhance the look of a room.
 Nowadays fireplaces come in a variety of shapes and sizes.
-Picture an elongated fireplace in a stainless steel frame with a single elegant flame, a horizontal panel fireplace flickering above your soaker tub in the master bathroom, or a classic fireplace insert with a decorative mantel in your living room.
+Picture an elongated fireplace in a stainless-steel frame with a single elegant flame, a horizontal panel fireplace flickering above your soaker tub in the master bathroom, or a classic fireplace insert with a decorate mantel in your living room.
 The variations are endless, and each style is as irresistible as the next.